rasagy/The10Books/list-dump.md

 8. The Afghan - Frederick Forsyth
 9. The Bartimaeus Trilogy - Jonathan Stroud
 10. Surely You're Joking, Mr. Feynman - Richard Feynman

+###Raghu Nayyar
+1. The Design of everyday things - Donald Norman (About industrial / Interaction Design)
+2. Thinking with Type - Ellen Lupton (Typography)
+3. Steve Jobs - Donald A. Norman (Biography, Non Fiction)
+4. The Day Of The Jackal - Frederick Forsyth (Fiction, Genre : Thriller / Suspense)
+5. The Ignited Minds - APJ Abdul Kalam (Non Fiction, AIMS Sir gifted me :D)
+6. Eleven Minutes - Paulo Coelho (Fiction, Genre: Drama / Romance)
+7. The Client - John Grisham (Fiction, Genre: Suspense / Courtroom drama)
+8. Striking Back - Aaron J. Klein (About Munich Massacre, 1972 and Israel's steps after that)
+9. And then there were none - Agatha Christie (I am sure I have read more than 20-25 of hers while I was in 7 or 8th grade)
+10. 4:50 from Paddington - Agatha Christie

 ###Ramya Hegde
 1. Harry Potter (all books) by J.K.Rowling